History of Washington, D.C. in Timeline

 In 2016, a referendum on D.C. statehood resulted in an 85% support among Washington, D.C., voters for it to become the nation's 51st state.

-In 2016, the Metropolitan Police Department tallied 135 homicides in the District, a 53% increase from 2012 but a 17% decrease from 2015.
+In 2016, the Metropolitan Police Department tallied 135 homicides, a 53% increase from 2012, but a 17% decrease from 2015.

-March 2017: D.C. statehood bill introduced
+March 2017: Bill for statehood introduced in March 2017

 In 2017, the D.C.
 Public Service Commission approved a seven-year, $500 million plan to bury more power lines underground.

-2017: Household and Personal Income
+2017: Household and Per Capita Income

-In 2017, the median household income in D.C. was $77,649, and the personal income per capita was $50,832, higher than any of the 50 states.
+In 2017, the median household income in D.C. was $77,649 and the personal income per capita was $50,832, which was higher than any of the 50 states.

-2018: Report on Ex-Convict Residents
+2018: Ex-Convict Residents

-According to a 2018 report, 67,000 residents of Washington D.C., about 10% of the population, are ex-convicts.
+According to a 2018 report, 67,000 residents of Washington D.C., or about 10% of the population, are ex-convicts.

-July 2019: Population estimate
+July 2019: Population estimate as of July 2019

-2019: Trump's "A Salute to America" event
+2019: "A Salute to America" Event Cost

 2019: Median Household Income